 Does one of these apply to you regarding your previous VA loan?

 - Balance on mortgage and still own the home

 VA loan paid?
 Restore entitlement using VA Form 26-1880

-Often times, a veteran will simply sell the house financed with a VA loan and pay the mortgage in full.
-This may be the simplest of all scenarios for repeat use of VA loan benefits.
-When this is done, the VA-eligible borrower must complete VA Form 26-1880 to restore entitlement, the same form used to obtain Certificate of Eligibility (COE).
+If you sell the house financed with a VA loan and pay the mortgage off you can get another VA loan.
+When this is done, you should complete VA Form 26-1880 to restore entitlement, the same form used to obtain Certificate of Eligibility (COE), you can also apply online.
 Surviving spouses use VA Form 26-1817.
-When entitlement is restored the borrower can apply for another VA loan.
+When entitlement is restored you can apply for another VA loan.

 VA loan assumed?
 Entitlement may or may not be restored

 if you sell your house before it is paid off the buyer can assume the VA loan.
 The buyer may use your entitlement to assume the mortgage.
 If this happens you can't get another VA loan until your first one is paid off.

 If you sell your house to a veteran they can use their entitlement to get a VA loan, if this is the case you are free to use your VA loan again.